-The City of Gold Coast recognises species which are locally significant as City-wide significant (CWS) species.
+The City of Gold Coast recognises species which are locally significant as City Wide Significant species.
 These species are important because they may be threatened, restricted to the Gold Coast, or at the edge of their geographic range.
-In addition to characteristic species identified above as CWS species, the following CWS plant species may also be present in this vegetation type.
+There are no additional CWS plant species recorded in this vegetation type.